-Scope
+6. Scope

-This policy applies only to incidents of bullying which take place on school premises.
+This policy applies only to incidents of bullying which take place on school premises and that which occurs to and from school, including on buses, on school trips, during PE and online.
 The School is not legally responsible for bullying which takes place elsewhere.